neondatabase/website/content/docs/guides/autoscaling-guide.md

 ![autoscaling graph detail](/docs/guides/autoscaling_graph_detail.png)

-See below for some rules of thumb on actions you might want to take, based on trends you see in this view.
+See below for some rules of thumb on actions you might want to take based on trends you see in this view.

 ### Start with a good minimum

 Ideally, you want to keep your entire [working set](/docs/reference/glossary#working-set) cached in memory (RAM) at all times.
-This means you do not want your compute endpoint to resize below the RAM needed to handle this working set: in other words, set your minimum compute endpoint large enough to accommodate your working set.
+We recommend you set a large enough limit to accommodate your working set.
 For instructions on how to determine your working set, see [how to size your compute endpoint](/docs/manage/endpoints#how-to-size-your-compute-endpoint).

 ### Setting your maximum